-Hangeul, one of the most indigenous and unique creations of the nation, was introduced in 1443 by King Sejong (r.
+Hangeul, one of the most unique creations of the nation, was introduced in 1443 by King Sejong (r.
 1418-1450), the 4th king of the Joseon Dynasty.
 In order to help all commoners to easily read and write this new alphabet, Hunminjeongeum (meaning "Proper sounds to instruct the people" in Korean) was created.
-In 1910, the name of the language was changed to the current Hangeul in the 20th century.
+The name of the language was changed to the current Hangeul in the 20th century.

 Hangeul, as a written language, did not have any influence from pre-existing writing systems.
 The language is very easy for all to learn, evidenced by Korea's illiteracy rates being one of the lowest in the world.
 Of all Korea's cultural assets, the citizens are most proud of Hangeul and thus designated October 9 as Hangeul Day, to memorialize and celebrate the invention of the alphabet.
 In addition, UNESCO inscribed Hunminjeongeum Haerye; The Hangeul Manuscript, on the Memory of the World Register in 1997.